flame-engine/flame/doc/collision_detection.md

 ```

 The `HitboxPolygon` added to the `Collidable` here is a diamond shape(◇).
-More about how the different shapes are defined in the [Shapes](#/collision_detection?id=shapes)
+More about how the different shapes are defined in the [Shapes](#Shapes) section.
-section.

 Remember that you can add as many `HitboxShape`s as you want to your `Collidable` to make up more
-complex shapes.
+complex hitboxes.
 For example a snowman with a hat could be represented by three `HitboxCircle`s and
-a polygon as its hat.
+a `HitboxPolygon` as its hat.

 To react to a collision you should override the `collisionCallback` in your component.
 Example: